 In September 2016, I had a robotic anterior (front approach) hip replacement as outpatient surgery.
 It went so well, I was in the gym within days of the surgery.
 I've never felt better in my life.
 If I had to go back, I would do the surgery sooner because it gave me my life back.
 I plan to write more about my hip replacement soon, but today I'm focusing on dealing with avascular necrosis.
 I highlighted a few tips below.
 Watch the video for more details and tips!

-Disclaimer – the advice in this post is general advice.
-It’s not intended to treat or diagnose.
+Disclaimer - the advice in this post is general advice.
+It's not intended to treat or diagnose.
 As a health care professional, I cannot give individual medical advice unless you are a patient of mine.
 This is for legal reasons and to protect your health.
-If you are interested in receiving help from me, sign up for a one hour consult.
+I am NOT an orthopedic doctor.
+DO NOT send me your x-rays or medical information.
+I CANNOT provide you with specific advice even if you sign up for a consult.

 Stay active as much as is comfortable for you and without aggravating your condition.
 This takes some trial and error to figure out.
 If you can't walk, stand or are in a wheelchair, do movements with your arms.
 Anything that keeps you moving is better than nothing.